Skip to content

 The user-specified anonymous function must evaluate to TRUE or FALSE. @FILTER applies the function to each item in the array, only including the item in the output array if it meets the condition.

-The anonymous function should be written in SQL and is evaluated with SQLGlot's SQL engine.
+The anonymous function should be written in SQL and is evaluated with SQLGlot's SQL executor.
 It supports standard SQL equality and comparison operators - see @IF above for more information about supported operators.

 For example, consider this @FILTER call: